AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/Contributing.md

 If you're not sure how to create a pull request, read this article: https://help.github.com/articles/using-pull-requests.
 Make sure the repository can build and all tests pass.
 Familiarize yourself with the project workflow and our coding conventions.
 The coding, style, and general engineering guidelines are published on the Engineering guidelines page.

+Your pull request should:

+* Include a description of what your change intends to do
+* Be based on a reasonably recent pull in the correct branch
+  * Please rebase and squash all commits into a single one
+* Pass all tests
+* Have clear commit messages
+* Include new tests for new features
+* To avoid line ending issues, set `autocrlf = input` and `whitespace = cr-at-eol` in your git configuration

 ### Tests

 - Tests need to be provided for every bug/feature that is completed.